• Skip to primary navigation

 3. Allow Windows to scan your computer for Hardware changes and update the drivers (if required).

-If the problem is related to a specific device (Sound Card, Graphics Card or any other device), you can follow the steps below to update the driver software for that specific device.
+If the problem is related to a specific device (Sound Card, Graphics Card and others), you can request the Device Manager to automatically search for updated driver software and install it on your computer.

 Update Driver Using Device Manager